AdaGold/csv-practice/README.md

   - return an array of hashes.
     - Each element in the array should be a hash that contains all of the Olympic medalist information (ID, Name, Team, etc.)
     - The array should only contain athletes who won a Gold medal, or when their `Medal` value is equal to `"Gold"`
-  - this method SHOULD NOT be reading from a CSV file or writing to a CSV file
+  - This method SHOULD NOT be reading from a CSV file or writing to a CSV file

-1. Come up with 2 test cases that test the core functionality, and are nominal tests.
+1. Write descriptions for 2 test cases that test the core functionality, and are nominal tests.
 1. Read through the tests in `test/csv_practice_test.rb`.
     - In the tests, how do we "Arrange" and setup the data of all Olympic athletes?
     - How did we "Assert" and check that the method returns an array of hashes?
     - How did we "Assert" and check that the method returns an accurate list of only gold medalists?
     - What nominal tests did we miss?
-1. Come up with 2 edge test cases that aren't in our tests.
+1. Write descriptions for 2 edge test cases that aren't in our tests.
 (Don't write the tests, just come up with your test cases for practice!)
 1. TDD the implementation of `get_all_gold_medalists(olympic_data)` with the provided tests.
 1. If your working implementation did not use the method `filter`, refactor to use `filter` now.